codsen/codsen/packages/array-pull-all-with-glob/README.md

 `sourceArray`    | Array    | yes         | Source array of strings `removeThese`    | Array    | yes         | Array of strings to remove from the source array

+None of the input arguments are mutated.
+That's checked by unit tests from group 4.x

 ### API - Output

 Type     | Description